Bardhaman: Police stations

 Women police station Burdwan has jurisdiction over Bardhaman municipal area and Burdwan I and Burdwan II CD Blocks.
-The area covered is 192.15 km.
+The area covered is 192.15 km2.

 Demographics

 In the 2011 census, Bardhaman Urban Agglomeration had a population of 347,016, out of which 177,055 were males and 169,961 were females.
 25,069 people were between the ages of 0–6 years.
 Effective literacy rate for the 7+ population was 88.62%.

 Climate

 The Köppen Climate Classification sub-type for this climate is "Aw" (tropical savanna climate).

 Culture

-Burdwan has a multi-cultural heritage.
+Bardhaman has a multi-cultural heritage.
 The deuls (temples of rekha type) found here are reminiscent of Bengali Hindu architecture.
-The old temples bear signs of Hinduism, mostly belonging to the Sakta and Vaishnava followers.
+The old temples bear signs of ancient Hinduism, mostly belonging to the Sakta and Vaishnava followers.

-The Kankaleswari Kali is also located in the city of Burdwan.
-Burdwan experienced and survived numerous violent conflicts, due to Mughal, Pashtun and Maratha invaders.
-The city of Bardhaman was visited by notables of the Delhi Sultanate from Raja Todarmal to Daud Karnani, from Sher Afghan and Kutub-ud-din to Ajimuswan to the future Mughal emperor Shah Jahan while he was still a rebel.
+The Kankaleswari Kali is also located in the city of Bardhaman.
+Bardhaman experienced and survived numerous violent conflicts, due to Mughal, Pashtun and Maratha invaders.
+The city of Bardhaman was visited by notables of the Delhi Sultanate from Raja Todarmal to Daud Karrani, from Sher Afghan Khan and Kutub-ud-din to Ajimuswan to the future Mughal emperor Shah Jahan while he was still a rebel.
 Bardhaman also has a number of Bengali Christians, and although they are a minority, there are many churches in the city.